IshaGarg2504/CF-Notify-Slack/README.md

 Above commands send message to AWS Lambda (which is created with a trigger event of AWS SNS) and the python function **lambda.py** which is reponsible to post CF updates on slack will get trigger.
 Lambda function needs Slack WEBHOOK url and Slack channel to post message

-Below is the Screenshot of slack message:
+Below is the Screenshot of how slack message appear:

+./slack_message.jpg